Goal setting is tricky.

 A client used this tool to gain feedback from all the staff in her organisation about their managers.
 She used the survey results to develop a management training plan for the organisation’s key departmental managers.

-I encourage you to dedicate some time over the following few weeks to reflect on your performance over the last quarter and use this information to stop, listen, celebrate and reflect.
+I encourage you to dedicate more time each month to reflect on your performance and use this information to stop, listen, celebrate and reflect.